jenofdoom/academy-responsive-web/README.md

 ```
 var people = '/api/people';
 ```

+> If your API endpoint is broken or contains no people data, I've pre-prepared a
+> local copy.
+To use it change the line `var people = '/api/people';`
+> to `var people = 'data-people.json';`

 Then, after the other `fetch` calls (this one can happen in any order and doesn't need to wait for the movie list to load first):